 How Attic Insulation Works

-If air is escaping through your attic, your HVAC system has to run longer to heat or cool your home, requiring more energy.
-Installing additional or higher quality attic insulation will aid in keeping the air in the home and stop your heating/cooling system from having to operate as long or as often, saving energy and money by lowering your utility bills.
-Cost savings fluctuate based on a variety of factors, such as residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
+If air is escaping through your attic, your HVAC system has to run longer to heat or cool your home, demanding more energy.
+Putting in additional or higher quality attic insulation will aid in keeping the air in the home and stop your heating/cooling system from having to operate as long or as often, saving energy and money by lowering your utility bills.
+Cost savings differ based on a variety of factors, such as residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
 On average, it is estimated that homeowners can save up to 20% on energy bills with the adequate amount of attic insulation.
 No matter where you live in North America, proper attic insulation helps in reducing the general wear and tear on your heating and cooling system.

 Types of Attic Insulation